 Editor's message: The national minimum wage has been a key policy area for successive governments since its introduction in 1999, with the Conservative administration asking the Low Pay Commission to recommend rates so that they “are set as high as possible without damaging the employment prospects of each group".

-The Department for Business, Energy & Industrial Strategy publicises cases where employers have deliberately breached the national minimum wage laws.
-Employers should regularly check that they are paying the minimum wage to all eligible workers.
+The national minimum wage is enforced through a combination of financial penalties for non-payment and a policy of "naming and shaming" - the Department for Business, Energy & Industrial Strategy publicises cases where employers have deliberately breached the national minimum wage laws.

 HR and legal information and guidance relating to the national minimum wage.